UcheSC/dsci522-dockerfile-practice/README.md

 docker run --rm -p 8888:8888 --platform=linux/amd64 practice-2
 ```

+Setup Github Actions: simply put this is a workflow that performs certain steps based on triggers.

+Setup a secret because the github Action requires authentication to Dockerhub

 # Note
 - Run the commands at each step, save debug man-hours
 - Run the installations command locally to ensure they work before adding them to the Dockerfile